http4k/www/src/website/content/pro.md

 ---
 title: http4k Pro modules
 type: pro
-description: "The http4k Pro modules are a set of premium features and tools designed to help engineers solve recurring problems.
-These modules are designed to save you time and effort when building your http4k applications and provide production-ready implementations that help teams deploy http4k applications in regulated and high-volume environments."
+description: "The http4k Pro modules are a set of premium features and tools that solve recurring problems.
+They save you time and effort building your http4k applications, and provide production-ready implementations for teams deploying http4k in regulated and high-volume environments."
 faq:
   - question: "How are http4k Pro modules different from the http4k Community modules?"
     answer: "Pro modules are commercially licensed extensions developed specifically to solve common enterprise use cases.
 They are distributed under **org.http4k.pro** Maven coordinate group.
 You can find details of the http4k Commercial License [here](/commercial-license/)."